Exciting Internship Opportunity for Students Available for Fall 2018:

 - Helps Interns explore and discover their unique life callings or career paths.

-- Offers 4 internships in four potential program tracks: Sciences, Arts & Humanities, Business, and Wellness.
+- Offers internships that can coordinate with academic program tracks: Sciences, Arts & Humanities, Business, and Wellness.

 - Provides leadership development and mentoring opportunities.